Nithya-15/Machine-Learning-Projects/Walmart Sales Prediction/README.md

 - **Incorporating Additional Data**: Integrating more economic indicators or weather data to further enhance model predictions.
 - **Model Optimization**: Experimenting with advanced models like XGBoost or neural networks.

----

-Make sure to adjust the README with any specific metrics, model accuracies, or other details that you gather from your project results.